successbyfailure/libreLeds/README.md

 ### Known things:
  -Stop the animations before changing the led config, shit can happen otherwise.
+ -In AP mode there is a memory leak and in some minutes you loose remote control.

 ### Setup environment:
-You will need latest arduino with esp8266 support, latest QT, and some weird shit I'll explain someday.
+You will need latest arduino with esp8266 support from:, latest QT, FastLed library, and the libraries included in the dependencies folder.

 ### Wifi Modes: